ropensci-review-tools/ropensci-review-tools/docs/pkgstats/functions/pkgstats.md

 Argument      |Description
 ------------- |----------------
-`path`     |     Either a path to a local source repository, or a local '.tar.gz' file containing code for an R package.
+`path`     |     Either a path to a local source repository, or a local '.tar.gz' file, containing code for an R package.

 ## Value